Not sure which rules apply, what level to classify staff, or whether the award applies to all your staff?

 For example, see the selection of the First Aid Allowance (Weekly) below:

-Once the tag has been saved to the profile the allowance will apply to the first worked shift of the week:
+Once the tag has been saved to the profile, the allowance will apply to the first shift worked of the week:

-Manual allowances
+Manual Allowances

 Some allowances will not apply unless specifically added to the timesheet.